RafaelMaio/LineMonitoring/README.md

  3. Open the file with ".sln" extension in the build folder created.
  4. In the top menu, choose "Realease" and "ARM64"
  5. Run to the device with cable or remotely via wi-fi.

+## Aplication usage:
+1. Select the assembly line number.
+2. Configure the stations constituing the assembly line.
+3. Perform the real-time data monitorization of the corresponding stations.